carlosga/scener/README.markdown

 ### SceneR - OpenGL 3D model renderer

 #### C++ learning project.
-The API is inspired on a subset of the Microsoft XNA 4 API.
+The API is inspired in a subset of the Microsoft XNA 4 API.

 * License.
     * [**Apache License v2.0**](https://www.apache.org/licenses/LICENSE-2.0)